RamiAlkhateeb/Library-Management-System/README.md

 ```

-And I made a pipeline in github actions, it was failing in the build stage
+And I made a pipeline in github actions
 https://github.com/RamiAlkhateeb/LibraryManagementSystem/actions

 ``` yaml